-The University of Nebraska at Kearney Institutional Review Board (IRB) is an independent committee comprised of faculty from a variety of academic divisions, individuals with medical expertise, and community members.
-The role of the IRB is to protect human subjects who participate in research and to ensure that research conducted by UNK students, faculty, and staff complies with federal regulations.
+The role of the University of Nebraska at Kearney Institutional Review Board (IRB) is to protect human subjects who participate in research and to ensure that research conducted by UNK students, faculty, and staff complies with federal regulations.
+The IRB is an independent committee comprised of faculty from a variety of academic divisions, individuals with medical expertise, and community members.